 10. Understand The Indian Head Waggle

 As you travel around India you’ll definitely notice the local head-waggle gesture.
-It’s different from nodding for yes and shaking your head for yes.
-It’s more of a shaking of the head left and right, which can have a few different variations.
+It’s different from nodding for yes and shaking your head for no. It’s more of an enthusiastic waggle of the head left and right, which can have a few different variations.

 Don’t be confused!
-Typically this is a gesture of agreement or affirmation and it is supposed to offer you comfort.
+Typically this is a gesture of agreement or affirmation and it is meant to offer comfort.

 11. Guest Is God

 There is a philosophy in India known as Atithi Devo Bhava.
 It translates as Guest Is God.
 The way you are treated as a guest in India is like nothing we’ve ever seen before.
 It’s not just about hospitality, it’s putting your guest’s needs before yours.
 In India, a host will go out of their way to make you feel welcome.
 They would give up their own bed or meal for you.